TFYA99ProjGroup/MDSE/docs/source/installation.rst

 **Open MPI**

-In order to run the program multithreaded, Open MPI needs to be installed.
-Follow the installation guide here: https://www.open-mpi.org/software/ompi/v5.0/
+In order to run the program parallel on multiple cores, install your favorite MPI.
+For example: Open MPI, follow the installation guide here: https://www.open-mpi.org/software/ompi/v5.0/

 **Python venv**